-There come times I need to be reminded that God is sovereign.
-He’s in control.
-Of all things.
+There come times I need to be reminded that God is in control.
+He is sovereign.
+Over everything.
 From the beginning to the end.

-He is working all things together for the good of those who love Him.
-He has a plan.
-He has a story to be told.
+God is working all things together for the good of those who love Him.
+He has a plan and a story to be told.

 Nothing takes Him by surprise.
 He has an answer for everything.
-All things, big and small, are being woven into His sovereign and redemptive plan.
+All things, big and small, are being woven into His sovereign and redemptive plan.a

 Psalm 33:11, “But the plans of the Lord stand firm forever, the purposes of his heart through all generations” (NIV).